Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 #### ENABLE LOGGING IN NGINX

-Nginx logs requests by default, but you may need to customize the log format to track relevant details, such as URLs or IP addresses.
+You know, nginx logs requests by default, but you may need to customize the log format to track relevant details, such as URLs or IP addresses.

 Edit your Nginx configuration file, typically located at `/etc/nginx/nginx.conf` or `/etc/nginx/sites-available/<your-site>`.